devhausleipzigacademy/ccl-lessons/developer-wiki/developer-wiki.md

 ### Docsify

 We are going to use docsify as a site generator.
-Docsify is able to load markdown files dynamically and create a linked website
+Docsify is able to load markdown files dynamically to create a complete website.

 ### Tutorial